Archway, London

 Archway is an area of north London, England, in the London Borough of Islington 3.8 mi north of Charing Cross.
-It straddles the A1 and is named after a local landmark, the high, single-arched Archway Bridge which crossed the road in a cutting to the north.
+It straddles the A1 and is named after a former local landmark, the high, single-arched Archway Bridge which crossed the road to the north.
 It has a modern commercial hub around Vantage Point (formerly Archway Tower) and Archway tube station.

 History

 Toponymy

 Archway's name developed in reference to the old bridge carrying Hornsey Lane from Highgate to Crouch End, over the cutting of Archway Road.
 The original, brick-built, single-arched bridge of 1813 was replaced in 1900 by the current cast-iron Hornsey Lane Bridge.
 The 1893 Ordnance Survey map shows the bridge simply as "Highgate Archway".
 A few residents, especially those born and locally raised in the early 20th century, refer to the area with a definite article (as "the Archway").

 Seven bus routes in London terminate at 'Archway', the term having become mainstream after the tube station, originally called Highgate, was renamed Highgate (Archway) in 1939, and subsequently Archway (Highgate) in 1941, and Archway in 1947.
 The ecclesiastical parishes (once having had poor-relief vestries employing highwaymen, for example) before the laws that disestablished their secular components do not mention Archway.
 Those covering the area are parts of traditional parent parishes named Whitehall Park, Upper Holloway, St John the Evangelist, Upper Holloway and a very small part of a Highgate, Islington parish.